You can go on many great day trips from Cagliari.

 Immersed in colorful orchards filled with oranges, lemons, and peaches, San Sperate definitely qualifies as idyllic.
 Meander through thei charming cobble-stone streets and see hundreds of colorful murals covering the walls!
 There are murals that show the history, life, and tradition of the town and of Sardinia itself.

 San Sperate is also home to a plethora of artists, who create beautiful works, from ceramics and paintings to jewelry, iron, and leather works.
 The most prominent one was Pinuccio Sciola, who sadly passed away a few years ago.
 If you decide to visit on day trips from Cagliari, bring some extra cash with you to pick up some memorable souvenirs.
 You can also join this San Sperate murales tour.
+Check it out here or here.

 Read my post The Nicest Small Towns And Cities In Sardinia.